yup-VARUN/rocket-tech-gsu.github.io/_posts/2025-02-11-first-launch.markdown

 Congratulations to Chisom and Varun, and thank you to all others who supported the development of these rockets and assisted with the launch!
+We extend a special thank-you to the UGA AIAA chapter leadership for advice and feedback which helped us to get started.

 We did have another attempted launch of *Jigless Fin* at the SoAR Turkey & GRITS launch site in Nashville, Georgia in November 2024, but the avionics we